edwinmyp88/accessdbdataingestor/README.md

 1. `manage.py` is the file to start the program that allow us to do the operations by using web browser.
 2. `read.py` is the file to read from SQLite database to get Microsoft Access Database filepath, and then retrieve today data from Microsoft Access Database.

+## Node-RED

+1. Change the HTTP endpoint name if update the endpoint on the webpage.
+2. Change the litmus_ip_address variable in views.py to current litmus's ip address.

 ## Potential Error

 1. If the error message **Data source name not found and no default driver specified** is showed when adding new data source.